Axe Lake Swamp State Nature Preserve

 Axe Lake Swamp State Nature Preserve is a 458 acre nature reserve located near Barlow, Kentucky in Ballard County in an area known locally as "the Barlow bottoms", a wetland created by periodic flooding along the mouth of the Ohio River.
-Originally, Axe Lake consisted of 146 acre of the main lake and about 120 lots on the dryer portions of the property.
+Originally, Axe Lake consisted of 146 acre of the main lake and about 120 lots on the drier portions of the property.
 These lots, the gate and an access road were maintained by a member/share-holder organization which agreed to the lake's dedication as a nature reserve on February 20, 1991.
 An additional 312 acre was dedicated on December 11, 2001.

 The Office of Kentucky Nature Preserves has identified Axe Lake as the centerpiece of an expanded long-term project to protect 3,000 acres (12 km^{2}) of bald cypress-tupelo swamp lands which is to be called the Axe Lake Swamp wetlands complex.
 This cypress-tupelo swamp is the best example of a large intact cypress-tupelo swamp in Kentucky.
 This protected area is known to support at least eight rare plant and animal species.
 The site has been recognized as a priority wetland in the North American Waterfowl Management Plan.
 Written permission is required for access to the preserve.